Overview of Warehouses¶

 - Warehouse Usage in Sessions

 Size specifies the number of servers that comprise each cluster in a warehouse.
-Snowflake supports seven warehouse sizes:
+Snowflake supports the following warehouse sizes:

 Impact on Query Processing¶

 The size of a warehouse can impact the amount of time required to execute queries submitted to the warehouse, particularly for larger, more complex queries.
-In general, query performance scales linearly with warehouse size due to the additional compute resources provisioned with each size increase.
+In general, query performance scales linearly with warehouse size because additional compute resources are provisioned with each size increase.

 For more warehouse tips and guidelines, see Warehouse Considerations.